Embe-Codez/embe-codez/README.md

 * 🍀 Black Clover 🍀
 * 👊 My Hero Academia 👊
 * 🤖 Attack on Titan 🤖
-* ⚔️ Record of Ragnarok ⚔️
+* ⚔️ Jujutsu Kaisen ⚔️

 Fun Fact: The first computer bug was a literal bug!
 In 1947, a moth caused a malfunction in the Harvard Mark II computer, and the term "debugging" was born. 🐛